 Inkscape is available for Windows, Mac and Linux, and is a great cornerstone of any amateur graphic designer’s toolkit.

-Free software packed with advanced drawing aids, templates and tools
+Free software packed with advanced drawing aids and templates

 Krita was created by artists, for artists, with the belief that top-quality drawing software should be accessible to all graphic designers – regardless of income.